-The cloud is one of the most impactful technological innovations of the past ten years.
+The VoIP evolution through the cloud is one of the most impactful technological innovations of the past ten years.
 The way we build and consume software has changed radically and continues to evolve daily.
 As the value of cloud infrastructure and cloud software delivery becomes clearer, more vendors are looking for a way to jump on the bandwagon.

 In this rush to be seen as a cloud solution, new terms are being defined and old terms are being redefined.
 Separating true cloud solutions from vendors wanting to appear to have a cloud solution has never been more difficult.